-An optometrist is a university-trained health professional whose main job is assessing, diagnosing and treating eye conditions.
+Optometrists are university-trained health professionals whose main job is assessing, diagnosing and treating eye conditions.
 If your child has eye or vision problems, an optometrist can work out what the problem is and how best to treat it.

 Optometrists do special tests and use special equipment to check how well the eyes see, how well they work together and how healthy they are.

 Optometrists work in either private practices or retail shopping centre practices.
-They often refer patients to an ophthalmologist for more serious medical conditions or injuries to the eye.
+They often refer patients to ophthalmologists for more serious medical conditions or injuries to the eye.

 Why your child might see an optometrist

 It’s also a good idea to take your child to an optometrist if you have a family history of poor vision or notice any of the following.

 - has trouble seeing – for example, your child can’t see words clearly in a book, complains about seeing double, or closes one eye to see or read better

 - has eye problems like frequent blinking or squinting

 - complains of headaches or eye discomfort like blurry vision or watery, itchy, burning eyes

 - seems to be sensitive to light

-- can’t see the whiteboard clearly at school and copies from the student sitting next to her
+- can’t see the whiteboard clearly at school and copies from the student sitting next to him

 - has trouble with homework – for example, your child struggles with it or takes a long time to finish it